Aluerie/Dota2Utils/SocialFeedPosting/README.md

 With this you can send message in your profile feed like it was possible a few years ago.

-Valve removed interface to send messages in your profile Social Feed but GameCoordinator Proto messages are still there and still functioning.
+Valve removed UI to send messages in your profile Social Feed but GameCoordinator Proto messages are still there and still functioning.

 ---